Start these child-rearing practices when your kids are young to make life with adolescents and teens easier.

 Most parents know that ample evidence shows reading to young children (even infants) helps them learn to speak and read independently.

 But there are other benefits of reading to young kids that you may not be aware of.
-These include providing time to bond with your children and teaching kids lessons and values that aren’t easily taught by simply having a discussion.
+These include providing time to bond with your child and teaching kids lessons and values that aren’t easily taught by simply having a discussion.

 Whenever parents read to their children – even older children who already know how to read – it makes them feel loved and special.
 These warm feelings bond us to our children and they’re memories kids carry with them as they grow and mature.